michaeldavisking/Hello/transmutation_page.md

  **Learned**

 This project allowed me to gain further experience in the Unreal Game Engine.
 I was able to make complex blueprints to control in-game events, design cinematic moments with sound and camera shake, and animation blend with a character sourced from sketchfab.
+I was able to use this expreince to work more inside of Github to practice version control and game building with a team.